Falkland Islands: Geography

 The Falkland Islands have a land area of 4,700 sqmi and a coastline estimated at 800 mi.
 The archipelago consists of two main islands, West Falkland and East Falkland, and 776 smaller islands.
 The islands are predominantly mountainous and hilly, with the major exception being the depressed plains of Lafonia (a peninsula forming the southern part of East Falkland).
-The Falklands consists of continental crust fragments resulting from the break-up of Gondwana and the opening of the South Atlantic that began 130 million years ago.
+The Falklands consist of continental crust fragments resulting from the break-up of Gondwana and the opening of the South Atlantic that began 130 million years ago.
 The islands are located in the South Atlantic Ocean, on the Patagonian Shelf, about 300 mi east of Patagonia in southern Argentina.

-The Falklands' approximate location is latitude 51°40′ – 53°00′ S and longitude 57°40′ – 62°00′ W. The archipelago's two main islands are separated by the Falkland Sound, and its deep coastal indentations form natural harbours.
+The Falklands' approximate location is latitude 51°40′– 53°00′ S and longitude 57°40′– 62°00′ W. The archipelago's two main islands are separated by the Falkland Sound, and its deep coastal indentations form natural harbours.
 East Falkland houses Stanley (the capital and largest settlement), the UK military base at RAF Mount Pleasant, and the archipelago's highest point: Mount Usborne, at 705 m.
 Outside of these significant settlements is the area colloquially known as "Camp", which is derived from the Spanish term for countryside (Campo).

 The climate of the islands is cold, windy, and humid maritime.
 Variability of daily weather is typical throughout the archipelago.
 Rainfall is common over half of the year, averaging 610 mm in Stanley, and sporadic light snowfall occurs nearly all year.
 The temperature has historically stayed between 21.1 and -11.1 C in Stanley, with mean monthly temperatures varying from 9 C in January and February (summer) to -1 C in July (winter).
 Strong westerly winds and cloudy skies are common.
 Although numerous storms are recorded each month, conditions are normally calm.